bgavran/Agda_Category_Theory/README.md

 Development of this library is guided by the design choices found in the official [Agda category theory library](https://github.com/agda/agda-categories/tree/master/Categories).

 Many of the constructions are similar, due to the simple nature of these constructions.
 However, special care is taken to make as many arguments as implicit as it is sensible to do so, mirroring the way we _reason_ about these implicit arguments.
-At the moment this is mostly for personal study a personal tool.

-Key points:
+Miscellaneous:
 * To denote function composition `λ x → g(f(x))` instead of `g ∘ f` I reverse the order of arguments and use the filled circle as the symbol: `f ● g`.
 This has proven to be an effective measure for reducing the cognitive load when reasoning about complex chains of compositions.
 * There exist some type-holes which I use, but haven't provided proof of.